 Cornell has established the Reporting Bias System in order to provide an avenue for the community to report such activity.
-Cornell utilizes its Reporting Bias System to track and address-on a case-by-case basis and depending on the unique information provided by a reporter-bias incidents in which the involved persons are known, unknown, or may not be readily identifiable.
-To facilitate the assessment of bias incidents and the appropriate follow-up, reported incidents are routed to the Office of Institutional Equity and Title IX (OIETIX) or the Bias Assessment & Review Team (BART)-the coordinating hub of a network of existing bias liaisons from across the university.
+Cornell utilizes its Reporting Bias System to track and address-on a case-by-case basis bias incidents in which the involved persons are known, unknown, or may not be readily identifiable.
+To facilitate the assessment of bias incidents and the appropriate follow-up, reported incidents allegedly committed by Cornell faculty, staff or unknown individuals are routed to the Office of Institutional Equity and Title IX (OIETIX) and incidents allegedly committed by Cornell students are routed to the Bias Assessment & Review Team (BART)-the coordinating hub of a network of existing bias liaisons from across the university.
 Complaints of bias may be referred to another appropriate university office-such as the Office of Student Conduct and Community Standards-or OIETIX or BART may work collaboratively with campus partners to determine the best method of intervention to address bias complaints.

-Anyone who directly witnesses, experiences, finds evidence of, or hears of bias activity on the Cornell campus-or in an area that impacts the Cornell community-should immediately report the incident online at diversity.cornell.edu.
+Anyone who directly witnesses, experiences, finds evidence of, or hears of bias activity on the Cornell campus-or in an area that impacts the Cornell community-should immediately report the incident online at cornell.guardianconduct.com.
 Stated clearly, anyone can report a bias incident.
 If the bias activity constitutes a bias crime, as defined by federal, state, and local laws, the report will be shared with Cornell Police.

 Information about the university's Reporting Bias System is available online at diversity.cornell.edu.
-You can also contact the Office of Institutional Equity and Title IX which is open from 8:30 a.m.-5:00 p.m.
-Monday through Friday at 500 Day Hall or call 607.255.2242.
+You can also contact the Office of Institutional Equity and Title IX which is open from 9:00 a.m.- 4:30 p.m.
+Monday through Friday at 500 Day Hall or call 607.255.2242 or email equity@cornell.edu.
 An annual report related to the Reporting Bias System is published at diversity.cornell.edu.